The BIM approach

 In 2013, the chief architect of the Alucobond project at Polantis visited the Alucobond factory in Singen to learn about the history of the manufacturer, its manfacturing processes, and the attention paid to the quality of the designs created for facades.

-Once production began, the communication back and forth between Alucobond and Polantis was instrumental in adjusting the level of realism and specificity of the colors in order to achieve a perfect rendering.
-To do this, the documentation made available to the architecture team was mainly the catalogue of references of the manufacturer and the samples scanned.
+Once production began, back-and-forth communication between Alucobond and Polantis were necessary for adjusting the level of realism and specificity of the colors in order to achieve a perfect rendering.
+The shader modeling was created thanks to the catalog of refererences and the samples scanned which were provided to the architecture team by the manufacturer.

 Modeling of shaders for Archicad

-In 2016, Alucobond asked Polantis to develop a range of textures first created for Revist for the ArchiCAD software program.
+In 2016, Alucobond asked Polantis to develop a range of textures first created for Revit for the ArchiCAD software.

 The advantage of ArchiCAD is that CineRender is a very high-performance rendering engine, so the user can stay within the software and observe the aesthetic qualities of the product, without having to open up a third-party software program, so it’s easier to view the textures.

-This simpler operation was adopted by the modeling team for Revit.
+This simpler operation was adopted by the modelling team for Revit.

 Modeling of the panels